matt-tum/matt-tum.github.io/content/about/_index.md

 - Hold Best Thesis or Essay Awards
 - and so much more!

-### What's the timeline as of today?

-Up until recently, we've completed the early preparations by involving stakeholders (such as the MCTS and the Studienbüro) and laying the legal groundwork.

-Now it's time for *Phase 1* and your involvement: to found an association we not only legally need at least 7 people.
-Most importantly, we need your support and ideas how this alumni network should look like.
-Our aim is to found the alumni network by the end of 2020 / early 2021.

 ### Who are we?

-We are Dominik Wedber, RESET '19, Fabian Kuntz, RESET '18, and Matthias Meller, RESET '20.
-Right before the pandemic got started we came together to brainstorm about ways to foster a long-lasting exchange of alumni and current students as well as PhDs of the MCTS — basically, how to hold the MCTS family together in the longterm.
+We are a group of current and former students of the Munich Center for Technology in Society at the Technical University of Munich.
+We are united by the idea to find ways fostering a long-lasting exchange of alumni, current students and PhDs of the MCTS — basically, how to hold the MCTS family together in the longterm.
 Inspired by the successful example of an alumni network of our previous studies we started this initiative. <br><br>Please don't hesitate to get in touch with us at <a href='mailto:alumni-network@mcts.tum.de'>alumni-network@mcts.tum.de</a>!